LiMe-NanoBioeng/pressure_control/README.md

 # An automated microfluidic controller for a constant flow rate by a PID feedback control.
 ## Abstract
-an open source that controls 10-channel fluidics and imaging via pycro-manager We employ an off-the-shelf pressure regulator and selection valve to balance cost and reliability.
-Our fluidic system controls a pneumatic pump, a pressure regulator, and 10 individually addressable on/off valves with an Arduino micro.
-We also offer a Python program that integrates the fluidics control, off-the-shelf switching valve, and imaging via pyro-manager, which makes the system available to broad users.
-We demonstrate…
-We envision that this open source will be
+Multiplexed fluid control is a demanding task in various life sciences and bioengineering research.
+We here present an open-source microfluidic sequence automation (MiSA) that offers flexible and multiplexed fluid control for various applications, providing a constant flow rate via pressure-based feedback control with 10-plex capability and transient flow by rapidly opening and closing pressure valves.
+MiSA is self-contained, including a pressure source, and employs an Arduino Micro to integrate ten solenoid valves, an off-the-shelf pressure regulator, and a flow sensor to balance cost and reliability.
+To offer stable microflow control, especially at a low flow rate under a low flow resistance, MiSA uses a potentiometer that tunes the range of the pressure control by effectively leveraging the full 8-bit output from the Arduino Micro applied to the pressure regulator.
+We demonstrate the practical use of MiSA for multiplexed chemical reactions by performing the hybridization-based in situ sequencing.
+To demonstrate the flexibility of MiSA, we show the extensions of our system for two pressure regulations under open-loop control in the flow rate by demonstrating three independent applications for droplet generation, microfluidic spinning of spider silk fiber, and atomization of protein solution.
+We envision that this open source will offer resources for researchers to quickly explore microfluidic applications with an affordable investment.

 ### Hardware in context
 In microfluidic systems, pressure-driven flow is typically given by syringe pumps or pressure-based fluidic systems.